Affordable Do-It-Yourself Pest Control

 by Andrea Norris-McKnight

-Dealing with an invasion of insects is truly an unpleasant household chore.
-But even more unpleasant can be paying huge exterminator bills to battle your bug problem.
+Dealing with an insect invasion is a truly unpleasant household chore.
+However, paying huge exterminator bills to battle your bug problem can be even more so.

 According to HomeGuide.com, you will likely spend between $100 and $600 to hire an exterminator for a one-time visit.
 Fortunately, there are many DIY options available to make most pest control problems both manageable and affordable.

-Certainly, there are some pest problems, such as an extreme infestation of termites damaging your home, that should be handled by a professional, but many typical home pest control problems can easily be taken care of by the average person.
+Indeed, there are some pest problems, such as an extreme infestation of termites that can damage your home; a professional should handle that.
+However, many typical home pest control issues can be easily addressed by the average person.

 Here are a few tips for getting the best results from affordable do-it-yourself pest control.